Fred Coe: Broadway

 Coe also was a significant producer on Broadway.
 His plays include The Trip to Bountiful, The Miracle Worker, Two for the Seesaw, All the Way Home, A Thousand Clowns, and Wait Until Dark.

 Film

 Subsequent to his work in television and theatre, he also produced and directed several films, many of which he previously produced on Broadway such as The Miracle Worker and A Thousand Clowns.
 The latter film was his directorial debut and was nominated for four Academy awards.

-Personal life and death
+Personal life

 Coe was married to, and divorced from, Alice Griggs, and they had two children.
 At the time of his death he was legally separated from his second wife, Joyce Beeler, with whom he had two children.

+Death

 He died of a heart attack on April 29, 1979, in Los Angeles, aged 64.
 He is buried in Green River Cemetery in Springs, New York.

 Legacy

 His biography, The Man in the Shadows: Fred Coe and the Golden Age of Television by Jon Krampner, was published by Rutgers University Press in 1997.
 The UCLA Film and Television Archive has kinescopes of many Coe productions and has made some digital transfers.
 The Wisconsin Center for Film and Theater Research also has kinescopes.